Dear Brands....Sincerely, Black Creators.

 Which side of history will you be on?
 The choice is yours.

-Mélissa Ketchandji
+Mélissa Ketch

 Previous